tslight/nix/README.md

 # THIRD TIME'S THE CHARM...

-This is my third attempt at maintaining a fleet of NixOS machines using flakes.
+This is my third attempt at maintaining a fleet of NixOS machines.

-My first attempt was back in 2019 and I can't remember exactly why I ended up giving up on it, or whether or not I actually came across flakes that time.
+My first attempt was back in 2019 and I can't remember exactly why I ended up giving up on it that time.

 The last incarnation from 2023, is currently in `.old/`, and is likely over-engineered.
 I ended up declaring nix bankruptcy and going back to more